MicrosoftLearning/DP080-Querying-with-Transact-SQL/Instructions/Labs/LAB_01_get-started-with-azure-data-studio.md

 You should see three rows returned in the Results Window.

+Notice that just above the results, to the right of the word **Results**, there is a **Messages** tab.
+You can select that table to see special messages, including the row count.
+If there are any error messages, they will appear in the **Messages** tab.

 Now use your mouse to lightlight just the first four lines of the SELECT statement: